 We're Elin and Oliver.
-A multinational couple who simply love traveling - the learnings we gain from it, and the stories we collect.
-We are both Dublin based, working as digital marketing consultants at Google.
-However, our nomadic genes have taken us on some 50+ trips during our two years together, and we set off for unexplored grounds at every chance we get.
+A multicultural couple who simply love traveling - the learnings we gain from it, and the stories we collect.
+We are San Francisco based (but are just about to relocate to Stockholm), working as digital marketing consultants at Google.
+However, our nomadic genes have taken us on some 100+ trips since we met in March 2013, and we set off for unexplored grounds at every chance we get.
 All of that aside, any leftover spare time we spend on photographing, drawing, cooking, film watching, hiking, interior spotting and hanging out at our favorite neighborhood coffee shop.

 Languages: Swedish, Spanish, English, Danish, Norwegian

 Lived in: Perth, London, Barcelona, Cervinia, Copenhagen, Oslo, Stockholm, Dublin, Lund, San Francisco